 In general, there are two main types of riveted joints that are widely used.
 This classification is based on how the plates are used while joining.

 Lap Joint: In the lap joint type of riveted joint, the plates are slightly overlapped and joined by inserting the rivet through the coincident hole.
 The rivets make the connection in the overlapped region.

-Butt Joint: In the butt joint type of riveted joint, the joining members do not create an overlap, rather they are placed edge to edge.
+Butt Joint: In the butt joint type, the joining members do not create an overlap, rather they are placed edge to edge.
 External cover plates (also known as straps) are used while riveting.

-Again, depending on how the riveted joints are done while joining (how rivets are arranged in the workpiece while joining), riveted joints are classified as the following types:
+Again, depending on how the riveted joints are done while joining (how rivets are arranged in the workpiece while joining), riveted joints are classified into the following types:

 - Single Riveted Joints